azooz2003-bit/Phia-Explore/README.md

 ## Bonuses

 - All card variants were implemented.
-- Optimized scroll masonry grid with smart image caching and image scaling (memory <= 200 MB always)
+- Optimized scroll masonry grid by: lazy loading height-balanced batches of cards, smart image caching and image scaling (memory <= 200 MB always)
 - Handled card presentation for optional properties of different entities (e.g. UI for Product card looks good even with no primary image)